contribution-jhipster-uga/generator-jhipster/README_ANGULAR_MATERIAL.md

 * Refactor the generator as a blueprint
 * Move to Angular v8 and JHipster v6
+* Remove all Bootstrap CSS classes in elements
 * Material Design good practices https://material.io/design/

 ### client